Background contributions in the electron-tracking Compton camera onboard SMILE-2+: Background simulations

-It is a well-known fact that many materials contain natural radioactive isotopes such as $^{238}$U and $^{232}$Th (U/Th).
-Especially, if materials in the vicinity of the detector or in the detector itself contain considerable amounts of radioactive isotopes, the alpha, beta, and gamma rays in their decay series emitted by these isotopes can create a PSA trigger.
-Using a high-purity germanium detector, we identified that certain amounts of U and Th radioactive isotopes contaminated the GSO crystal of the PSA detector.
+It is well-known that many materials contain natural radioactive isotopes such as $^{238}$U and $^{232}$Th (U/Th).
+In particular, if materials near or in the detector contain considerable radioactive isotopes, the alpha, beta, and gamma rays in the decay series emitted by these isotopes can create the PSA triggers.
+We used a high-purity germanium detector and identified that certain amounts of U and Th radioactive isotopes contaminated the GSO crystal in the PSA detector.
 The radioactivities of the U upper series and $^{176}$Lu corresponding to 3.4~$\pm$~0.4~Bq/kg and 89~$\pm$~5~mBq/kg, respectively, were detected.
 Because the U middle series, U lower series, and Th were not observed significantly, the 90\%-confidence level upper limits were obtained as 15~mBq/kg, 8.0~Bq/kg, and 3.7~mBq/kg, respectively.

-To investigate the characteristics of the energy spectrum via such radioactive contamination, we acquired the data on the ground using the self-triggering mode of the PSA detector with lead shielding.
-The obtained spectrum is shown in Fig~\ref{fig:flux_internal}.
-A bump component at approximately 1~MeV was caused by the alpha emission from the decay chain of U/Th in the GSO crystal~\cite{WANG2002498,KAMAE2002456}.
+To investigate the characteristics of the energy spectrum in scenarios with such radioactive contamination, we acquired the data on the ground using the self-triggering mode of a PSA detector with lead shielding.
+The obtained spectrum is shown in Fig.~\ref{fig:flux_internal}.
+The bump component at approximately 1~MeV was caused by the alpha emission from the decay chain of U/Th in the GSO crystal~\cite{WANG2002498,KAMAE2002456}.
 Moreover, we detected a 1.4~MeV line of $^{40}$K radioactivity.
-The glass of the photomultiplier tubes (Hamamatsu Photonics, flat-panel H8500) was suspected as the source of potassium.
-The total radioactivity of $^{40}$K of the photomultiplier tubes was determined 10.4~$\pm$~0.1~Bq.
+The glass of the photomultiplier tubes (Hamamatsu Photonics, flat-panel H8500) was suspected as the potassium source.
+The total $^{40}$K radioactivity of the photomultiplier tubes was determined 10.4~$\pm$~0.1~Bq.

-We simulated the expected spectra of the PSA scintillator from the atmospheric gamma-rays and the cosmic ray/secondary particles using the self-triggering mode of the PSA detector (Fig.~\ref{fig:flux_internal}).
-In the cosmic ray/secondary particle simulation, the obtained spectrum contains events involving direct interactions of cosmic rays/secondary particles with the PSA detector as well as gamma-ray events induced by the interaction between the cosmic ray/secondary particles and the instrument.
-We found that internal radiations were the dominant source creating the PSA trigger at the balloon altitude.
+We simulated the expected spectra of the PSA scintillator from atmospheric gamma rays and cosmic rays/secondary particles using the self-triggering mode of the PSA detector (Fig.~\ref{fig:flux_internal}).
+In the cosmic ray/secondary particle simulation, the obtained spectrum contains different events, including direct interactions between cosmic rays/secondary particles and the PSA detector and gamma-ray events induced by interactions between the cosmic rays/secondary particles and the instrument.
+We found that internal radiation was the dominant source triggering the PSAs at the balloon altitude.